-This course will provide you with the skills and knowledge that you will require to work as an occupational therapist in a range of human service settings.
+This course will provide you with the skills and knowledge that are required to work as an occupational therapist in a range of human service settings.
 You will learn to analyse why people do certain things and how their behaviour influences their health.
-You will also develop an appreciation of how peoples lives can be shaped by their environment and culture and how these factors can impact on their health.
+You will also develop an appreciation for how individuals lives can be shaped by their environment and culture and how these factors can impact on health.
+You will learn through a range of approaches including interactive leactures, workshops, group work, and self-directed learning.
+In the latter years you will experience greater autonomy and encouragement to debate and appraise practices.

-We have implemented an interprofessional education (IPE) focus within all of our undergraduate healthcare courses to help produce graduates who are confident in their own professional identity but with additional skills that will allow them to work as effective team members.
-The IPE component will develop your mutual understanding of roles, expertise and values of other team members; skills and strategies in working in teams; problem solving, team decision making skills; role flexibility; and ability to learn from others.
+We have implemented an interprofessional education (IPE) focus within all of our undergraduate healthcare courses to help produce graduates who are confident in their own professional identity and equipped with skills that will allow them to work as effective team members.
+The IPE component will develop your understanding of: skills and strategies in working in teams; professional roles and perspectives; and collaboration in person-centred practices within curent political contexts.

 In Year One, you will spend 12 hours per week in a classroom setting and less so in later years where there is more independent learning.
 You will spent six weeks on placement in Year One, six weeks in Year Two, eight weeks in Year Three, and eight weeks in Year Four.

-There will be a placement element in each year.
-Links with institutions abroad may allow opportunities to complete a practice placement in an international setting in Year Two through the Erasmus Exchange Programme.
+There will be a practice placement element in each year.
+Partnership agreements with institutions abroad may allow opportunities to complete a practice placement in an international setting through the Erasmus Exchange Programme.

-Occupational Therapy - Developing Practice/ Practice Education/ Interprofessional Education 2.
+Understanding Occupation & Developing Skills for Practice/ Practice Education/ Interprofessional Education 1

 Irish Leaving Certificate: